Martchus/syncthingtray/README.md

 Plasmoid.
 Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma as no testing on earlier versions is done.
 Use the Qt Widgets based version on older Plasma versions.

+On GTK-centered desktops is may make sense to install [adwaita-qt](https://github.com/FedoraQt/adwaita-qt) for a native look-and-feel.
+Under GNOME one needs to install [an extension](https://github.com/ubuntu/gnome-shell-extension-appindicator) for tray icon support.

 The section "Known bugs and workarounds" below contains information and workarounds for certain caveats.